ObjectIsAdvantag/webhook-affinity/README.md

 A reverse proxy that:
 - looks for the actorId in a Cisco Spark Webhook event
-- injects it as an 'ActorId' HTTP header
+- injects it as an 'Actorid' HTTP header
 - then forwards the incoming POST request to a target URL (generally a cluster of Cisco Spark Bots sitting behind a load balancer)

-The typical use case is to enable Load Balancing affinity for Bots, based on the Cisco Spark interacting with the bot.
+The typical use case is to enable Load Balancing affinity for cisco Spark bots, based on the PersonId of the users interacting with the bot.

 ## How to use